ArhanChaudhary/qter/media/paper/paper.typ

 In group theory, $S A S^(-1)$ is called a _conjugation_ of $A$ by $S$—we first perform the symmetry, apply our desired permutation, and then perform the inverse of the symmetry to restore the original reference frame.
 The symmetries of arbitrary polyhedra themselves form a group, called a _symmetry group_, so we can guarantee an $S^(-1)$ element exists.

-How many distinct symmetries—all possible values of $S$—does the cube have?
+Symmetry reduction compresses the pruning table by the number distinct symmetries—all possible values of $S$—of the cube, so how many are there?
 The symmetry group of the cube $M$ consists of 24 rotational symmetries and 24 _mirror_ symmetries, for a total of 48 distinct symmetries.
 You can think of the mirror symmetries by imagining holding a Rubik's Cube position in a mirror to get a mirror image of that position.
 In this reflectional domain, we again apply the $24$ rotational symmetries.
 We illustrate one (of very many) ways to uniquely construct all of these symmetries, with the mirror symmetry highlighted in red.

 #figure(
     cetz.canvas(length: 130pt, {